autosapien/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Data Analysis

-We examine the sample data by build a [video](static/sample_driving.mp4) from the front cam.
+We examine the sample data by building a [video](static/sample_driving.mp4) from the front cam.
-It is clear that the video is from a video game simulator, the result is too jerky to be from a good car driver driving in a real car or a real car simulator.
+It is clear that the video is from a video game simulator, the driving is too jerky to be from a good car driver driving in a real car or a real car simulator.
 I think we should be able to better this driver.

 We have a look at the distribution and of the steering angles in the data provided.